szinn/k8s-homelab/README.md

 The Kubernetes API is accessed via an external [HAProxy](https://www.haproxy.com).
 External machines (PiHole, Synology, etc) are on the main household VLAN subnet.
 IoT devices are on an isolated 10.0.80.x VLAN.
 They cannot reach the other VLANs directly but will answer when spoken to.

 MetalLB is used to assign visible IP addresses to Kubernetes services(e.g., MySQL).
-Traefik is used to reverse-proxy services within the cluster.
+Ingress-nginx is used to reverse-proxy services within the cluster.

 DNS is managed by CoreDNS in the cluster which then forwards unresolved requests to PiHole which is also running an [unbound](https://docs.pi-hole.net/guides/dns/unbound/) recursive DNS server.
-The PiHole has a local DNS configuration to map names to either IPs (assigned by MetalLB) or CNAME records that map to the Traefik IP.
+The PiHole has a local DNS configuration to map names to either IPs (assigned by MetalLB) or CNAME records that map to the ingress-nginx IP.

 The external DNS is managed via [Cloudflare](https://www.cloudflare.com/en-ca/).
 External names are managed by [external-dns](https://github.com/kubernetes-sigs/external-dns) on the cluster and, since my home IP can be changed at any time, DDNS is maintained by the
 [oznu/cloudflare-ddns](https://hub.docker.com/r/oznu/cloudflare-ddns/) docker image.
 Certificates are managed through CloudFlare as well using cert-manager and the DNS01 challenge protocol.

-Any services that are exposed externally use [Authentik](https://goauthentik.io) for access authentication via a Traefik middleware.
+Any services that are exposed externally use [Authelia](https://www.authelia.com) for access authentication via a ingress-nginx.

-Most/all internal services have a Traefik middleware to verify that the requesting IP address is on the internal network.
+Kyverno policies require every Ingress instance has an annotation that indicates if it is an internal, external, or external-auth annotation.
+The policy adds the appropriate annotations to the Ingress to configure ingress-nginx and external-dns.

 ## Repository Structure